Chusman3057/CURD-APP/README.md

 <ul>
   <li>
     <b>Create: </b>
-    Users can add new items to the collection by filling out a form with relevant details and clicking the "Add" button.
+    Users can add new items to the collection by filling out a form with relevant details and clicking the "Create" button.
   </li>
   <li>
     <b>Read: </b>